steakscience/steakscience/_posts/2019-12-07-november-media-journal.md

 The more you watch videos of sushi chefs with cleanly shaved heads messaging rice into balls, the more intimidated you are of Japanese cuisine.
 It doesn’t have to be that daunting.

-As this article so masterfully demonstrates, Japanese food — like any other foods — has a flavor profile to it.
+As this article so masterfully demonstrates, Japanese food—like any other foods—has a flavor profile to it.
 Just start cooking with soy sauce, rice vinegar, dash, and so on and you’re already half way there.
 Just read it, then try cooking something.